Where can you find the price of the artworks?

-The paintings are sold unframed.
+The original paintings are sold unframed.
 Each stretched canvas artwork is painted on the sides and delivered ready to hang with D-rings and wire attached to the back; therefore, framing is optional.
-Artworks on paper or unstretched canvas will be delivered rolled in a tube.
-A customer may choose to frame the artworks themselves or request and pay for the artwork to be professionally framed prior to delivery.
+Artworks on unstretched canvas or paper are sold unframed.
+Similarly, limited edition prints are sold unframed.
+A customer may choose to frame the original artworks or prints themselves or request and pay for artworks to be framed.

 Click HERE to read my guide on choosing a frame.

 You'll receive an electronic invoice from me.
 You may choose to pay online with a credit or debit card by using a secure link to PayPal on the invoice.
 You do not need a PayPal account for this purpose.
 By using PayPal, you'll be protected by their security features and dispute resolution process.
 PayPal has a surcharge for their services.
 This will be reflected in the total amount payable.
 You'll be liable for PayPal charges at the time of making payment.
 Alternatively, you may avoid the additional charges by choosing to pay by a direct bank-to-bank fund transfer.

 How will the paintings be packaged and shipped to the customer?

 Original artworks on stretched canvas (framed or unframed) will be shipped in a reinforced cardboard box designed to withstand the challenges of transporting fragile items to local and overseas destinations.
 It usually takes 2-3 hours to securely package an artwork from start to finish.